betterunion/backend/planning/api.md

 ##### accessing a question

-* information about a question can be gotten directly from the database
+* information about a question can be gotten directly from the database.
+This will not include the associated conversations, however, since the conversations are personalized, the conversations will need to be gotten separately.
-backend:

 frontend:
 ```typescript